kateryna104/kateryna104/README.md

-## Hello and glad to see you here👋
+## Hello and glad to see you here 👋
 ## I'm Kateryna Chubeiko, a team player who can take on new tasks, prioritize, and perform effectively in a fast-paced environment.